-The LTPTF has determined the best source of the load forecasts and assumptions is the load serving entities.
-Based on information provided to the LTPTF, most load serving entities create a Year-20 outlook for load, and that information is the best information available.
-The expectation would be to provide the Year-20 1-in-2 forecast for peak load and energy via the L&R submittal process for the PCM dataset and submit an expected Year-20 heavy summer 1-in-2 load profile in the power flow case.
-Because this dataset must represent all systems in the Western Interconnection, since not all systems would peak at the same time, the 1-in-2 forecast for peak load would be the most appropriate for the starting case.
-As required in Order 1920, a full-year 8,760 hourly load profile will be needed to create production cost models.
-In addition, the LTPTF understands that some entities would forecast their loads with transmission losses included as an assumption, others would forecast their loads excluding transmission losses.
-The LTPTF recommends that documentation of the load forecast approach be provided with the load forecast, so the data can be correctly understood and used in the base case development.
+The LTPTF has determined the best source of the load forecasts and assumptions are-is_the load serving entities.
+Based on information provided to the LTPTF4 most load serving entities create a Year-20year-20 outlook for load4 and that information is the best information available.
+The expectation would be to provide the Year-20year-20 1-in-2 forecast for peak load and energy via the L&R submittal process for the PCM dataset and submit an expected Year-20year-20 heavy summer 1-in-2 load profile in the power flow case.
+Because this dataset needs tomust represent all systems in the WECCWestern Interconnection, since not all systems would peak at the same time, the 1-in-2 forecast for peak load would be the most appropriate for the starting case. -As required in Order- 1920, a full-year 8,760 hourly load profile will be needed to create production cost models.-I In addition, the LTPTF understands that some entities would forecast their loads with transmission losses included as an assumption, others would forecast approach is to be provided with the load forecast, so that the data can be correctly understood and used in the base case development.
 If an organization does not forecast out to 20 years, an approximation will be made based on the data they provide through the loads and resources.

-The LTPTF also recommends that we request other load forecasts to be made available in addition to the 1-in-2 load forecast to be used in the base case.
-To support individual entities who would need to develop power flow cases to study their own and surrounding transmission systems, the LTPTF recommends that the data requests for both PCM and power flow include 1-in-5 and 1-in-10 as well.
-WECC is developing a Year-20 base case.
-The any additional scenario cases will be developed by others.
+The LTPTF also recommends that we request other load forecasts to be made available; in addition to the 1-in-2 load forecast to be used in the base case.
+To support individual entities who would need to develop power flow cases to study their own and surrounding transmission systems, the LTPTF recommends that the data requests for both PCM and power flow should-include 1-in-5 and 1-in-10 as well.
+WECC is developing a Year-20year 20 base case. -The development of any additional scenario cases will be done-developed by others.

 The data should include specific forecast assumptions on behind-the-meter categories, including installed distributed generation and/or energy storage, output at peak for distributed generation and/or energy storage, demand side management, energy efficiency, transportation electrification, and building electrification.
-Several Factor Categories in FERC Order No. 1920, in particular Factor Categories Two9, Three10, and Four11, specifically reference the impact of these categories on demand and on long-term transmission needs.
-Assumptions on new large loads, such as data centers, should
+Several Factor Categories in FERC Order No. 1920, in particular Factor

+Categories Two9, Three10, and Four11, specifically reference the impact of these categories on demand and on long-tTerm transmission nNeeds.
+Assumptions on new large loads, such as data centers, should also be included.
+Load data could be submitted as-in a table format with both the overall peak load forecast and the specific breakout by category.